Projects - Git Cvs Sync

 export GIT_DIR=../git-emacs/.git # If you need to remove files that should not be tracked in git, # do the next command, otherwise skip it. make maintainer-clean git add . git add -u . git commit -m "Fake sync from Emacs" unset GIT_DIR

-Now rebase your changes against this new branch, run git log, and use
+Now rebase your changes against this new branch, run git log

 Afterward, you can either ignore this branch or remove it.